Bloodsucker/meteor-bootstrap3-modals/README.md

 After installation, you can use the package through global BModals.

+**Remember to have installed bootstrap 3**, which is the only requirement.
+However, this dependency will not be automatically downloaded or installed so you can choose your prefered bootstrap 3 package.

 ## Usage

 The proper way to create a modal in Meteor: